 - Focus on medical treatment and documentation

-Being cautious early helps protect your claim while you focus on recovery.
+Being cautious early can help protect your claim while you focus on recovery.

 How Jacoby & Meyers Build Your Arm Injury Case

-We follow a clear, step-by-step approach to protect your claim and keep you informed from start to finish.
-Our process is designed to reduce stress while building the strongest case possible on your behalf.
+We follow a structured approach intended to help protect your claim and keep you informed throughout the process.

 - Initial case review at no cost

-We begin with a free, no-obligation consultation to understand how your arm injury occurred.
-During this conversation, we review the facts, answer your questions, and explain your legal options so you can move forward with clarity and confidence. - Comprehensive evidence collection
+We begin with a consultation to understand how your arm injury occurred.
+During this conversation, we review the facts, answer questions, and explain potential legal options. - Comprehensive evidence collection

-Our team promptly gathers the key evidence needed to support your claim, including accident reports, medical records, imaging results, photographs, and witness statements that document the cause and extent of your injury. - Handling all insurance communications
+Our team gathers evidence relevant to the claim, including accident reports, medical records, imaging results, photographs, and witness statements documenting the cause and extent of the injury. - Handling all insurance communications

-Whether through a negotiated settlement or a court verdict, our goal is to secure compensation that reflects the full impact of your arm injury—physically, financially, and emotionally.
+Whether through negotiation or trial, our goal is to pursue compensation that reflects the impact of the injury.

 Client Testimonials